 We are committed to preventing bribery and corruption and have a zero tolerance policy to it.
 It is our policy to comply with the Bribery Act 2010 and we have in place procedures designed to prevent our partners, directors, employees and associated persons such as agents and contractors from engaging in any activity which would constitute an offence under the Bribery Act 2010.
 These procedures include the carrying out of appropriate due diligence when required and the making and keeping of records in relation to gifts and hospitality (whether accepted or declined) sponsorship and advertising.

 We owe an overriding duty of confidentiality to our clients and former clients.
 Where we have a duty to disclose information to a client that duty does not extend to disclosing or taking into account any information in respect of which we owe a duty of confidentiality to another prospective, existing or former client.
 As a consequence, where we are aware of any information confidential to one client which is material to another client’s matter, such information will remain confidential regardless of the duty of disclosure owed by us to such other client and we will only act or continue to act for both clients where we are permitted to do so by our regulatory requirements.

 Conflicts of Interests

 Before accepting instructions we carry out a thorough standard conflict checking process, to ensure that no conflict of interests exists between us or another client in relation to the instructing client or the matter concerned.

 Trade Union Legal LLP is a data controller registered with the UK Information Commissioner.
-We shall process any personal information you provide to us or which we obtain in connection with providing our services to you (Personal Information) in accordance with our obligations under the Data Protection Act 1998, other relevant legislation and our data protection registration.
+We shall process any personal information you provide to us or which we obtain in connection with providing our services to you (Personal Information) in accordance with our obligations under the Data Protection Regulations, other relevant legislation and our data protection registration.
 We may use any Personal Information for the following purposes: